U.S. Relations With Zambia

 The United States established diplomatic relations with Zambia in 1964, following its independence from the United Kingdom.
 Zambia saw single-party rule from independence until 1973, when it formally became a one-party state.
 In 1991, Zambia began adopting multi-party democracy and a more liberalized economy.
-Zambia's economic growth has not benefited the many rural Zambians who continue to live in poverty.
+Zambia's economic growth has not benefited the many rural and urban Zambians who continue to live in poverty.
 The Zambian Government is pursuing an economic diversification program to reduce the economy's reliance on the copper industry.
 The country's primary challenges are to promote broad-based, inclusive economic growth, maintain adherence to democratic and constitutional principles, reduce its debt, create employment, and develop its human capital.

 The United States and Zambia enjoy cordial relations.
 U.S. goals in Zambia include reducing widespread poverty and building and sustaining a democratic, well-governed country that contributes positively to regional stability.
 The United States works closely with the Zambian Government to defeat the HIV/AIDS pandemic that is widespread but stabilizing in Zambia, to promote economic growth and development, and to bring about political reform by promoting democratic principles and responsible government.

 U.S. Assistance to Zambia

 U.S. assistance to Zambia is robust, totaling close to $500 million annually.
 U.S. assistance fights HIV/AIDS; expands and improves the quality of health and education opportunities; fights HIV/AIDS; strengthens democratic and accountable governance; provides clean water and improves sanitation; helps create trade and business development opportunities; and builds Zambian capacity to promote regional peace, security, and stability.

 Bilateral Economic Relations

 Zambia is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 U.S. exports to Zambia include vehicles, machinery, baking-related goods, and optic and medical instruments.
-U.S. imports from Zambia include iron, steel, copper, nickel and nickel products, tobacco, tea, and hides and skins.
+U.S. imports from Zambia include, copper, cobalt, precious stones (emeralds), food stuffs, and cotton.
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa (COMESA), of which Zambia is a member.